Jump to:

 How long does it take from booking a survey to getting the report?

 Ordinarily, the inspection can be booked in within 1-2 weeks of your instruction.
-Level 2 survey reports are delivered within 3 working days of the inspection and Level 3 reports withing 5 working days.
+However, during busy periods lead times can be longer.
+Level 2 survey reports are delivered within 3 working days of the inspection and Level 3 reports within 5 working days.

 Do you offer a same day or next day survey report service?